-Be empowered to make a difference in the lives of your clients and meet the needs of your community with a Doctor of Occupational Therapy (OTD).
-This entry-level doctorate in occupational therapy is accessible to any student with a bachelor’s degree in any field.
+Be empowered to make a difference in the lives of your clients and meet the needs of your community with an Occupational Therapy Doctorate (OTD).
+The entry-level OTD is accessible to any student with a bachelor’s degree in any field.
 Spalding’s OTD prepares you to pass your national board certification, and you’ll enter the field as an advocate, equipped to promote health and wellness for a diverse population of clients.

 - 3 years (36 months)